parissak/full-stack-open-part12-containers/README.md

 # Full Stack open Containers

-This repository is for the exercises in "Part 12: Containers" of the Full Stack Open course.
+This repository contains the exercises for the [Containers module](https://fullstackopen.com/en/part12) of the University of Helsinki's Full Stack Open course.